-If you read most any recipe or article about cooking any type of steak, chop, or roast; a common piece of advice that’s given is resting meat before you serve, to make it tender and juicy.
+If you read almost any recipe or article about cooking any type of steak, chop, or roast; a common piece of advice that’s given is resting meat before you serve, to make it tender and juicy.

 You’ll be told to rest steaks for at least 15 minutes, and larger cuts like a brisket, prime rib or a turkey for half an hour or more, and you were probably told to tent the meat in foil.

 But is it really necessary?
 What is the benefit of allowing our meat to rest?
 What is the science behind resting our meat?
 What will happen if we cut into it right away?
 Wouldn’t the meat get cold?